Our Approach to Corporate Governance

 Outside Corporate Auditors

-FUJITSUKA MikioHe speaks about sound and efficient corporate management from the perspective of one concerned with ensuring that the execution of the Company’s business is appropriate and improving the management supervision function of the Company’s Board of Directors based on his wealth of experience serving as management and a CFO at listed companies as well as an outside officer of other companies.16/1617/17
+She speaks about sound and efficient corporate management from the perspective of one concerned with ensuring that the execution of the Company’s business is appropriate based on her extensive experience as her experience of serving important roles in national and local government agencies, and her wealth of experience having served as manager and CFO of a listed company, as well as her experience as an outside officer of other companies.10/1113/13